natalieagus/50033/docs/01-newborns/ui.md

 ### Button (TMP)

-Next, add a Button UI GameObject to the scene.
+Next, add a Button UI GameObject to the scene (UI >> Legacy >> `Button`).
 Get some button sprite in `.png` format and drag it to your `Assets/Sprite` folder, and change the button's `Source Image` property on its `Image` element.
 You can position the button and the Text GameObject you set earlier as shown:

 <VideoItem path={"https://50033.s3.ap-southeast-1.amazonaws.com/week-1/set-ui.mp4"} widthPercentage="100%"/>